MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W11D1
 SF:
-* Add 15 companies to your Job Search Roadmap
-* If you haven't already, see App Academy's list of [Interview Questions][interview-questions].
-These questions have been collected from real interviews.
-Spend a couple hours studying this list.
 * Begin [pairboarding][pair-boarding-index].
 You will pairboard every day from now until the end of a/A.
   * Set up any whiteboards and find markers around the office.
   * Pair assignments will be sent each day by email.
 If your pair is not present, approach the admin desk and ask what other students are in need of a pair.
   * Remember to practice your personal pitch when you start pairboarding.
+* Begin your list of companies you'll apply to
+  * Add 15 companies to [Jobberwocky][jobberwocky] per day until you find a job
+  * Edit the status to "Will Apply" until you send your application
+    * Hover over the company name to add application details.
+    * While you're researching the company, craft your company blurb.
+For more about blurbs, see the [cover letter][cover-letter] page.
+  * To find companies, see the Companies tab in Jobberwocky, the Tech Companies spreadsheets ([NY][ny-tech-companies] & [SF][bay-tech-companies]) or any job board.
+Some suggested job boards are [here][job-boards].
+  * Rank companies 1 to 3
+    * 3 means "Not dying to work there" or "Don't know enough about them".
+Should be 45-55% of them.
+    * 2 means "Looks like a cool place".
+Should be 35-40% of them.
+    * 1 means "Want to work there".
+Should be 10-15%
+* If you haven't already, see App Academy's list of [Interview Questions][interview-questions].
+These questions have been collected from real interviews.
+Spend a couple hours studying this list.
 * See the algorithms reading [here][algorithms-curriculum].
 Algorithms lectures and workshops begin this week, see shared calendar.
 * One-on-one meetings with career coaches will take place this week.
 You will received emails with more info.